 You should understand that your research work and preparation of the RAP is covered by the Oxford Brookes University academic regulations.
-This includes the University's regulations on cheating which can be found on this website.
+This includes the University's regulations on cheating which can be found on the ACCA and OBU websites.
 If an ACCA student or member is found guilty of breaching these regulations this could lead to permanent expulsion from Oxford Brookes University and disciplinary action by ACCA.